Better-HPC/keystone-python-client/docs/index.md

 # API Client

 Keystone provides a light-weight Python client for streamlining interactions with the application's REST API.
-The client automatically manages user authentication and data parsing, making it easier for developers to build against the Keystone framework.
+The client automatically manages user authentication and data parsing, freeing developers to focus on their core application logic.

 ## Installation and Setup